twolfson/nightlife/cities/california_san-francisco.md

 - Crowded but not overwhelming
 - Large location

+## Love + Propaganda
+- 2 floors
+    - Upstairs
+        - Entrance with 1 small bar
+    - Downstainrs
+        - Big room with medium dancefloor, medium bar, and too many tables
+- Went on a Saturday (2017/09/30)
+    - Free before 11:00PM with RSVP
+    - Arrived at 10:30
+    - Line looked large but people quickly filtered due to dress code
+    - Dress code
+        - Sweater and shoes borderline
+        - Dress shirt ideal
+        - Suspenders fine
+    - Waiting in line for 10 minutes (10:40)
+    - From 10:40 to 11:00PM, went from slightly crowded to crowded
+    - From 11:00PM to 1:30AM, crowded and hard to dance
+    - From 1:30 to 1:50, steep drop off of people
+    - Closed at 1:50
+- Dancefloor velocity: Normally not slick but lots of poorly cleaned drink spills so usually slick and can get sticky
+- $14 Hangar One and sprite
+- $11 shot of well rum

 ## Mikkeller Bar
 - Beer bar with some wine, no hard liquor
 - Medium sized venue